I’ve been talking a lot about superfoods recently, just because of how powerful they are for our lives.

 In Chinese and Japanese herbal medicine, the maitake mushroom is coined the “medicinal mushroom.”
 This mushroom is rich in potassium; calcium; magnesium; vitamins B2, D2, and niacine; fiber; and amino acids.
 Maitake mushrooms posses anti-cancer qualities, has the power to regulate blood pressure, insulin, glucose, and liver lipids like cholesterol, triglyceriedes, and phospholipids.

 Helps with sexual dysfunction, but can treat an array of conditions, including treatment of arrhythmia, gastric spasm, gastric atony, consumptive cough, excessive sweating, kidney and liver health, and autoimmune diseases.
 And recently, British research shows that cordyceps may be a valuable tool in fighting cancer.
-But wait, there’s more!
+But wait, I’ve got one more thing I found that I need to share with everyone looking to break any records.
 When Chinese athletes broke world records in track in the 1992 Olympics, everyone accused the athletes of steroid use.
 But the athletes attributed their success to cordyceps, claiming the fungi promoted efficient use of oxygen and increased blood flow to organs.

 Also known as the “supernatural mushroom,” these fungi have been used in traditional Chinese medicine for over 2,000 years.
 Reishi mushrooms contain a group of triterpene phytonutrients called ganoderic acids that have anti-viral and anti-bacterial qualities.
 Researchers have found the reishi mushroom can be used to lower blood pressure, blood sugar, and cholesterol.
 It is also currently being studied for its anti-tumor qualities and ability to protect against liver disease.